Greatest Literature banner

 They all pull it off as passengers on the famous old train where the murder occurs.
 Bergman in particular was rightly acclaimed for her tour-de-force performance in the possibly least glamorous supporting role in the film.

-Sidney Lumet, a modern-day director usually known for his gritty realism (think Serpico and Dog Day Afternoon), throws a soft focus wash over the proceeedings.
+Sidney Lumet, a modern-day director usually known for his gritty realism (think Serpico and Dog Day Afternoon), throws a soft focus wash over the proceedings.
 The very atmosphere seems misty, perhaps to better hide the creakiness of the story and the aging actors.
 Saturated lighting makes every scene, except those to do with the actual murder, seem over-bright, as in a comedy without the jokes.

 And that sprightly soundtrack.
 At a time when films were being inundated with new sounds and rock music, Murder on the Orient Express is a throwback in this aspect again, skipping along to a lightly orchestral score (nominated for an Academy Award and winning a BAFTA).